-- 1. All residence hall residents shall observe designated visitation hours.
-No visitation, except by members of the residence hall resident's immediate family (parents, siblings, and grandparents) shall be allowed at times other than those designated.
-Immediate family members may visit residence hall residents at the times other than those designated, but prior permission for such visitation must be obtained from the Director of Residence Life/Resident Supervisor before immediate family members may be taken in a student's living quarters. - 2.
-No visiting guest may bring alcoholic beverages or malted beverages, drugs or drug paraphernalia into any area in the residence halls, nor may he/she consume alcoholic beverages or use drugs or drug paraphernalia while in the residence hall area (including the parking lot) or on the College campus.
-Residents are directly responsible for the actions of their guests.
-No visiting students are allowed in rooms unless the resident of that room is there. - 3.
-Roommates of a residence hall resident who have a visiting guest shall have the privilege of asking the visiting guest to leave the living quarters if the visiting guest's presence is not acceptable to him/her.
-If a roommate asks that a visitor leave the quarters, and the residence hall resident who has the visiting guest does not comply with his/her request, the roommate shall immediately notify the Director of Residence Life/Resident Supervisor who shall see that the visiting guest is removed from the living quarters and the residence hall.
-The residence hall resident who did
+- 1. No visitation, except by members of the resident's immediate family (parents, siblings, and grandparents) shall be allowed at times other than those designated.
+Immediate family members may visit residents at the times other than those designated, but prior permission for such visitation must be obtained from the Director of Residence Life/Resident Supervisor. - 2.
+No visiting guest may bring alcoholic beverages or malted beverages, drugs or drug paraphernalia into any area in the residence halls, nor may he/she consume alcoholic beverages or use drugs or drug paraphernalia while in the residence hall area (including the parking lot) or on the college campus.
+Residents are directly responsible for the actions of their guests. - 3.
+No visiting students are allowed in rooms unless the resident of that room is there. - 4.
+Roommates of a resident who have a visiting guest shall have the privilege of asking the visiting guest to leave the living quarters if the visiting guest's presence is not acceptable to him/her.
+If a roommate asks that a visitor leave the quarters, and the resident who has the visitor does not comply with his/her request, the roommate shall immediately notify the Director of Residence Life/Resident Supervisor who shall see that visitor is removed from the residence hall.
+The resident who did not comply with the roommate's request shall be subject to possible disciplinary action.

-- not comply with his/her roommate's request shall be subject to possible disciplinary action. - 4.
-Collectively and individually, all residence hall residents shall assume responsibility for helping the Director of Residence Life/Resident Supervisor monitor visitation activities and each resident shall immediately report rule violations to the Director of Residence Life/Resident Supervisor or Resident Assistant.
-Failure to assume this responsibility may result in the visitation policy being rescinded. - 5.
-Residents are directly responsible for the behavior and actions of their visiting guests and any damage done by a visiting guest not paid by such guest shall be paid for by the resident who invited the guest to his/her living quarters.
-Residents are subject to disciplinary action for their guests' behavior that is not in accordance with the rules and regulations.
-Each residence hall resident shall be responsible for informing his/her visiting guest of the rules governing residence hall visitation before taking a visiting guest to his/her living quarters. - 6.
-Visitation rules shall be posted in prominent places in the residence hall. - 7.
+- 5. Collectively and individually, all residents shall assume responsibility for helping the Director of Residence Life/Resident Supervisor monitor visitation activities and each resident shall immediately report violations to the Director of Residence Life/Resident Supervisor or Resident Assistant.
+Failure to assume this responsibility may result in the visitation policy being revoked. - 6.
+Any damage done by a visiting guest and not paid by such guest shall be paid for by the resident who invited the guest to his/her living quarters.
+Residents are subject to disciplinary action for their guests' behavior that is not in accordance with the rules and regulations. - 7.
+Visitation rules shall be posted in prominent places in the residence hall. - 8.
 Sexual violence will not be tolerated.
-Perpetrators -- whether charges are filed or not -- will be dismissed from the residence hall. - 8.
-No juvenile (under 18 or student of high school status) will be allowed in the residence hall without permission or unless accompanied by parents, legal guardians, or other family members. - 9.
-One guest per resident is allowed. - 10.
-When a student visits a hall where they are not a resident, he or she is required to leave his or her student ID at the front lobby on weekdays.
-On weekends, guests should be prepared to present ID to staff if requested. - 11.
-Using another student's key card/ID for visitation is not allowed. - 1st offense: Loss of visitation for two weeks. - 2nd offense: Dismissal from Residence Halls - 12.
-No in room visitation is allowed after visitation hours regardless of hall residency.
+Perpetrators -- whether charges are filed or not -- will be dismissed from the residence hall. - No juvenile (under 18 or student of high school status) will be allowed in the residence hall without permission or unless accompanied by parents, legal guardians, or other family members. - 10.
+One guest per resident is allowed. - 11.
+When a student visits a hall where they are not a resident, he or she is required to leave their student ID at the front lobby on weekdays.
+On weekends, guests should be prepared to present ID to staff if requested. - 12.
+Using another student's key card/ID for visitation is not allowed. - 1st offense: Loss of visitation for two weeks. - 2nd offense: Dismissal from residence halls - 13.
 Only the residents of the room should be in the room after visitation hours.